 Kids may not grow out of picky eating

-If your pre-schooler often pushes their dinner plate away or wages war over having to eat another mouthful of “yucky” vegetables, brace yourself: a new study suggests they may not grow out of it anytime soon.
+If your pre-schooler often pushes their dinner plate away or wages war over having to eat another mouthful of “yucky” vegetables, brace yourself.
+A new study suggests they may not grow out of picky eating anytime soon.
 And the more parents try to control and restrict their child’s diet, the more finicky the child may become.

 But you shouldn’t tear your hair out with worry over your child’s food intake.
 The study also found that most finicky eaters maintain a healthy childhood weight.

 The study, from Michigan Medicine C.S.
 Mott Children’s Hospital, US, found that by age four, children could be established picky eaters.

 “Picky eating is common during childhood,” says senior study author Dr Megan Pesch, a developmental behavioural paediatrician.
 “Parents often hear that their children will eventually ‘grow out of it’.
 But that’s not always the case.”

 However, there’s a silver lining for worried parents.
 While fussy eaters have a lower body mass index (BMI), most are still in the healthy range, researchers found.
 They may also be less likely to be overweight or experience obesity than their peers.